-The applicant will have fourteen (14) business days to respond in writing or request a meeting with Management to appeal the rejection.
-An applicant appealing a rejection on the basis of poor credit or financial standing will be given forty-five (45) days from Management's receipt of an Appeal Request to dispute any information on the credit report.
-If Forty-five (45) days lapse without the applicant disputing the information on the credit report, and the applicant has not pursued an appeal on other grounds pursuant to this Section, Management shall deem the application rejected and the applicant shall be required to re-apply for a unit in the Development.
+The applicant will have fourteen (14) business days after receipt of notice of rejection to respond in writing or request a meeting with Management to appeal the rejection ("Appeal Request").
+An applicant appealing a rejection on the basis of poor credit or financial standing will be given twenty (20) days from Management's receipt of an Appeal Request to dispute any information on the credit report.
+If twenty (20) days lapse without the applicant disputing the information on the credit report, and the applicant has not pursued an appeal on other grounds pursuant to this Section, Management shall deem the application rejected and the applicant shall be required to re-apply for a unit in the Development.
 A member of the Management's staff who did not participate in the decision to reject the applicant will conduct any meeting with the applicant or review of the applicant's written response.